nrs-org/novelslop/content/vol_01/chap_07.typ

   previous interaction still lingered in her mind.

   _"I really made friends, right?"_

+  She tried to pinch her cheeks, which hurted.
+She was not dreaming.

+  For a girl who always had a terrible experience at school, today, it seemed like God bestowed a smile upon her.

+  ---

   Even now, Narumi Mona still remembered clearly what happened on that day.
 It was nothing short of a miracle, something even more magical than her sister’s